 It’s not a surprise that Master Gardeners have gardens!
 Of course, most of us tend our own back-yard gardens, but we also are proud of several other gardens in Yakima County where we have put in efforts to benefit our community.

 Master Gardeners have set aside a private area where we are growing heirloom vegetables.
 We use this garden to experiment with rare and unusual varieties, and different growing practices.
-The produce raised in this garden is donated to area charities.
-In this year nearly 1,900 pounds of vegetables has been harvested for them.
-And we haven’t yet gotten to the heavy produce such as potatoes, squash, etc.!
+Produce raised here, and not used for seed, is donated to area charities.
+In most years nearly 1,900 pounds of vegetables is harvested for them.

 Many folks from the Yakima Valley are familiar with the Master Gardener Annual Plant Sale.
-The first weekend in May of each year brings this huge sale of tens of thousands of plants… annuals, perennials, vegetables, herbs, hanging baskets, garden art and more.
+The first weekend in May of each year we usually can host this huge sale of tens of thousands of plants… annuals, perennials, vegetables, herbs, hanging baskets, garden art and more.
 It all happens in our greenhouse, where we raise all these plants.